Deoxyribonuclease

 Deoxyribonuclease (DNase, for short) refers to a group of glycoprotein endonucleases which are enzymes that catalyze the hydrolytic cleavage of phosphodiester linkages in the DNA backbone, thus degrading DNA.
-The role of the DNase enzyme in cells includes breaking down extracellular DNA (ecDNA) excreted by apoptosis, necrosis, and neutrophil extracellular traps (NET) of cells to help reduce inflammatory responses that otherwise are elicited.
+The role of the DNase enzyme in cells includes breaking down extracellular DNA (eDNA) excreted by apoptosis, necrosis, and neutrophil extracellular traps (NET) of cells to help reduce inflammatory responses that otherwise are elicited.
 A wide variety of deoxyribonucleases are known and fall into one of two families (DNase I or DNase II), which differ in their substrate specificities, chemical mechanisms, and biological functions.
 Laboratory applications of DNase include purifying proteins when extracted from prokaryotic organisms.
-Additionally, DNase has been applied as a treatment for diseases that are caused by ecDNA in the blood plasma.
+Additionally, DNase has been applied as a treatment for diseases that are caused by eDNA in the blood plasma.
 Assays of DNase are emerging in the research field as well.

 Types

 The two main types of DNase found in animals are known as deoxyribonuclease I (DNase I) and deoxyribonuclease II (DNase II).
 These two families have subcategories within them.